Stephen King: 1970s: Carrie to The Dead Zone

 King recalls the origin of his debut, Carrie: "Two unrelated ideas, adolescent cruelty and telekinesis, came together."
 It began as a short story intended for Cavalier; King tossed the first three pages in the trash but his wife, Tabitha, recovered them, saying she wanted to know what happened next.
 She told him: "You've got something here.
 I really think you do."
 He followed her advice and expanded it into a novel.
 Per The Guardian, Carrie "is the story of Carrie White, a high-school student with latent—and then, as the novel progresses, developing—telekinetic powers.
 It's brutal in places, affecting in others (Carrie's relationship with her almost hysterically religious mother being a particularly damaged one), and gory in even more."
 The New York Times noted that "King does more than tell a story.
 He is a schoolteacher himself, and he gets into Carrie's mind as well as into the minds of her classmates.
 He also knows a thing or two about symbolism — blood symbolism especially."

 King was teaching Dracula to high school students and wondered what would happen if Old World vampires came to a small New England town.
 This was the germ of 'Salem's Lot, which King called "Peyton Place meets Dracula".
 King's mother died from uterine cancer around the time Salem's Lot was published.
 After his mother's death, King and his family moved to Boulder, Colorado.
 He paid a visit to the Stanley Hotel in Estes Park which provided the basis for The Shining, about an alcoholic writer and his family taking care of a hotel for the winter.
+It was around this time that King suspected he was an alcoholic.

 King's family returned to Auburn, Maine in 1975, where he completed The Stand, an apocalyptic novel about a pandemic and its aftermath.
 King recalls that it was the novel that took him the longest to write, and that it was "also the one my longtime readers still seem to like the best".
 In 1977, the Kings, with the addition of Owen Philip, their third and youngest child, traveled briefly to England.
 They returned to Maine that fall, and King began teaching creative writing at the University of Maine.
 The courses he taught on horror provided the basis for his first nonfiction book, Danse Macabre.
 In 1979, he published The Dead Zone, about an ordinary man gifted with second sight.
 It was the first of his novels to take place in Castle Rock, Maine.
 King later reflected that with The Dead Zone, "I really hit my stride."